Joan-Buck/SnowBnB/README.md

-Instructions below for how to run this app on your local machine.
+###SnowBnB is an app for rental listings near mountain resorts with snow-related activities.
+In order to run SnowBnB on your local machine, follow the instructions below.

+#Technologies Used
+* Javascript
+* Express
+* React
+* Redux
+* Sequelize
+* PostgreSQL
+* CSS
+* Heroku

 1. Clone this repo with the following terminal command:
     `git clone git@github.com:Joan-Buck/SnowBnB.git`